 PE kit consists of a plain white t-shirt and black shorts for gymnastics and dance and children are barefooted.
 For games and athletics, the same kit is used, but with socks (no tights) and trainers or plimsolls.
-For outdoor games, black tracksuit bottoms and school sweatshirts may be worn. children must change for indoor and outdoor PE.
-Clothes should be non- restrictive, but baggy clothing is unsuitable and a potential safety hazard.
+For outdoor games, black tracksuit bottoms and school sweatshirts may be worn.
+All children should change for indoor and outdoor PE.
+Clothes should be nonrestrictive, but baggy clothing is unsuitable and a potential safety hazard.
 We ask for a t-shirt with short sleeves and not a vest.
 PE bags are available from the school shop.
-Children who forget their PE kit will be asked to sit out and observe the lesson and a letter will be sent home.
+Children who forget their PE kit will be asked to sit out and observe the lesson and parents will be informed.
 PE bags are sold in the school shop.